A Simpler Self-reduction Algorithm for Matroid Path-width: Algorithmic Consequences

-In the proof of the modified algorithm, we can essentially repeat nearly all the arguments of the proof of Theorem~\ref{thm:main}, translated into the abstract setting of the rank functions of $M$ and $M'$.
-There are, though, two points in the proof of the forward direction of (*) which need different arguments: \begin{itemize} \item First, assuming a path-decomposition $Y'=(e'_1,\dots,e'_p)$ of~$M'$ of width~$t$, we define index $j$ as the minimum $1\leq j\leq t$ such that $|P\cap Y'_j|=t$.
+In the proof of the modified algorithm, we can essentially repeat the setup and most of the arguments of the proof of Theorem~\ref{thm:main}, translated into the abstract setting of the rank functions of $M$ and $M'$.
+Such as, geometric span of points representing $M'$ is translated as the closure operation in $M'$ and, in particular, the subspace $\Sigma=\langle P\rangle$ is now written as $cl_{M'}(P)$.
+Though, the following two steps in the proof of the forward direction of Claim~\ref{claim:M'} need separate formal arguments: \begin{itemize} \item Assuming a path-decomposition $Y'=(e'_1,\dots,e'_p)$ of~$M'$ of width~$t$, we, instead of invoking Lemma~\ref{lem:alwaysSigma}, argue simply as follows: We define index $j$ as the minimum $1\leq j\leq t$ such that $|P\cap Y'_j|=t$.
 Since the elements of $P$ have been each freely placed into a rank-$t$ flat, the $t$-element set $P\cap Y'_j$ is independent, and so is the complement $P\sem Y'_j$.
-Consequently, all elements of $P$ belong to the guts of the separation at the position $j$ of~$Y'$, analogously to the former proof. \item Second, assuming a nonempty set $Z:=\big((E(M)\sem X_f)\cap Y'_j\big)\sem cl_M(P)\not=\emptyset$, we have to find a circuit $C_2\subseteq Y'_j$ which then provides a contradiction to Lemma~\ref{lem:circuitspan}.
-We can again argue by connectivity of $M$ that $r_M(Z)+r_M(P)>r_M(Z\cup P)$.
-Since $cl_{M'}(D_0)\supseteq P$, the set $Z\cup D_0$ is dependent in $M'$, and one can derive that, since $D_0$ is independent and its elements are freely placed in the closure (flat) of~$D_0$, a circuit in $Z\cup D_0$ must contain whole $D_0$ and a suitable subset $Z_0\subseteq Z$, giving desired~$C_2:=D_0\cup Z_0$. \end{itemize}
+Consequently, all elements of $P$ belong to the guts of the bipartition at the position $j$ of~$Y'$, a situation analogous to the former proof. \item Second, we differently argue that $(E(M)\sem X_f)\cap Y'_j\subseteq cl_{M'}(P)$.
+Assuming $Z:=\big((E(M)\sem X_f)\cap Y'_j\big)\sem cl_{M'}(P)\not=\emptyset$, we again aim to find a circuit $C_2\subseteq Y'_j$ contradicting the conclusion of Lemma~\ref{lem:circuitspan}.
+A full proof of the existence of such $C_2$ is left for coming Lemma~\ref{lem:getcircuitD} (in which $X=X_f$ and $C_2=D_0\cup Z_0$). \end{itemize} Assuming now Lemma~\ref{lem:getcircuitD}, the proof is finished. \end{proof}